Last Updated: November 20, 2024

 • Some words require special permission to use (for example, “insurance” or “engineer” would require proof of specific licenses).

 How can you tell if the name you’d like to use for your LLC is already taken?
 To find out, search for your preferred name using the Secretary of State’s Business Entity Search tool.
 If you’re unfamiliar with these systems, never fear.
-Take a look at our guide to Alabama business entity searches and we’ll walk you through the process.
+Take a look at our guide to Alabama business entity searches, and we’ll walk you through the process.

 Submit a Name Reservation Request Form for your LLC in Alabama

-Unlike other states, Alabama requires you to submit a “Name Reservation Request Form for Domestic Entities” with your Certificate of Formation, the official paperwork that creates your LLC in AL.
+Unlike other states, Alabama requires you to submit a “Name Reservation Request Form for Domestic Entities” with your Certificate of Formation, the official paperwork that creates your LLC in AL. The Name Reservation Request Form must include:

 If you’ve found the right name but aren’t quite ready to officially form your Alabama LLC, you can go ahead and submit that name reservation form prior to filing the Certificate of Formation.
 This will reserve the name with the state for up to a year.